 Depreciable amount

-In most cases, the residual value is insignificant and an asset is depreciated until its carrying amount reaches zero (IAS 16.53).
-Additionally, IAS 38 makes a rebuttable presumption that the residual value of an intangible asset should be assumed to be zero unless one of the criteria set out in paragraph IAS 38.100 are met.
+In the majority of cases, the residual value is negligible, and an asset is depreciated until its carrying amount is zero (IAS 16.53).
+Moreover, IAS 38.100 presumes that the residual value of an intangible asset should be assumed as zero unless there is a commitment by a third party to purchase the asset at the end of its useful life or there is an active market for the asset.

 Depreciation period (useful life)

-Depreciation starts when the asset is in the location and condition necessary for it to be capable of operating in the manner intended by management.
-This is the same moment up to which directly attributable costs can be recognised as a part of the cost of PP&E. Depreciation should be charged even if the asset remains unused just after its acquisition.
+Depreciation begins when the asset is in ‘the location and condition necessary for it to be capable of operating in the manner intended by management’ (IAS 16.55, IAS 38.97).
+This point is also the cut-off for recognising directly attributable costs as part of the asset’s cost.
+Even if the asset remains unused, depreciation charges should still be applied.

-IAS 16 leaves a lot of leeway in determining useful life.
-For example, if an entity expects to change its profile of operations and use an asset longer than expected, it can extend the useful life of an asset even if the planned changes require investments in other assets to which an entity did not commit itself yet.
+IFRSs allow significant discretion in determining useful life.
+For instance, if an entity intends to alter its operational profile and use an asset longer than initially expected, it can extend the useful life of an asset, even if the planned changes necessitate investments in other assets to which the entity has not yet committed.

 Useful life and amortisation period of intangible assets

-IAS 38 requires an entity to determine whether the useful life of an intangible asset is finite or indefinite.
-An intangible asset is regarded by the entity as having an indefinite (not the same as infinite) useful life when there is no foreseeable limit to the period over which the asset is expected to generate net cash inflows for the entity (IAS 38.88).
-The significance of this distinction is that intangible assets with indefinite useful life are not amortised.
-Paragraphs IAS 38.90-96 contain more guidance for making such a distinction, including taking into account only those renewals that can be made without significant cost.
+IAS 38 requires entities to determine whether an intangible asset has a finite or indefinite useful life.
+An intangible asset is considered as having an indefinite (not to be confused with infinite) useful life when there is no foreseeable limit to the period during which the asset is expected to generate net cash inflows for the entity (IAS 38.88).
+More guidance on making this distinction, including considering only those renewals that can be effected without substantial cost, can be found in paragraphs IAS 38.90-96.

 An intangible asset with an indefinite useful life is not amortised.
-Instead it should be tested for impairment at least annually under IAS 36 (IAS 38.107-108).
-Additionally, the assessment of whether an intangible asset has indefinite useful life should be reviewed at each reporting date (IAS 38.109-110).
+Instead, it should be tested for impairment annually under IAS 36 (IAS 38.107-108).
+Additionally, the assessment of whether an intangible asset has an indefinite useful life should be reviewed at each reporting date (IAS 38.109-110).

 Depreciation method